 It is easy to see that the need for more data, faster, as well as control of this data has increased greatly each time there has been a change or progress.

-Therefore, it is important for executives and entrepreneurs alike to know where they stand, technologically, when managing their organizations.
-This also goes for knowing what their competition is doing technologically.
+Therefore, it is important for executives and entrepreneurs alike to know where they stand, staffing wise and technologically, when managing their organizations.
+This also goes for knowing what their competition is doing in these same areas.

 Manufacturing and Supply Chain Services